mkmik/rainycloud/windows/README.txt

 Real world scenario will use a table storage output etc, this is only meant for testing and demonstration purposes.

-The first run loads data under the 'data/' directory and creates a temporary directory "babudb" in the current working directory.
-This "babudb" speeds up subsequent invocations of the worker.

 (Tested using wine and jre 1.6)